wp-plugins/extensible-widgets/readme.txt

 This plugin also comes with an Export and Import page.
 You will notice this functionality is very useful in backing up your current data of all your widgets and 'Extensible Widgets' settings.
 I felt this was a major necessity since while using 'Extensible Widgets' these little pieces of data suddenly turn into major aspects in the whole of your website.
 I needed to give an acceptable method of retrieving, backing up, and restoring that data if something bad happens.

+A quick summary of the most useful of the widgets included:

+* Widget Group: Use this widget to create a new widget group, as a widget?
+Yes... this is where it gets interesting.
+* Query Posts: A Widget than can create and use a sub-query or use the current global query and output the results in a view template.
+* Context: More basic options that would be good for any widget, but this widget is specifically used for controlling where widgets appear.

 == Installation ==

 1. Upload the `extensible-widgets` directory to the `/wp-content/plugins/` directory